maybebyte/anthesis/linux-cant-do-x.md

 Usually, I find that mindset is the underlying reason for perceived deficiencies.
 Remember that [Linux is NOT Windows](https://linux.oneandoneis2.org/LNW.htm).
-Your new favorite program for a specific task may very well not be the first one you try.
+Often it's the case that a new favorite program for a specific task isn't the first one a person tries.
 However, that is no reason in itself to discard Linux wholesale.

 ## Linux can't...